A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Dumbledore's eyes narrowed, a needle of a gaze.
 "What is it, Severus?"

 "I don't see how you could smuggle him out of Hogwarts without alerting the guards.
-Not to mention you just suggested the Dark Lord could be watching it all from inside Potter's head."
+And as you just explained, the Dark Lord could be watching it all from inside Potter's head."

 "You may trust that I have taken into account any contingencies," the man replied at length.